-Thai ground beef curry = awesome.
-This dish is delish.
-The recipe is similar to an Indian recipe that I make often called keema.
-Keema is a South Asian minced meat dish and its usually made with peas or potatoes.
-Well, THIS was the Thai version of keema, only with broccoli.
-And it rocked.
-I WILL be making this again:
+This Thai ground beef curry is so, so good!
+It’s a bit similar to an Indian recipe that I make often called keema.
+Keema is a South Asian minced meat dish and is usually made with peas or potatoes.
+Well, THIS is the Thai version of keema, only with broccoli.
+And it rocks.

 If you’re new to cooking international foods, it’s easy – you just need the right spices and ingredients.
 Check out some local ethnic food stores.
 In most cases, you’ll find most of these spices at Kroger.
 If not, there’s always Amazon 🙂